goodluckoguzie/goodluckoguzie.github.io/portfolio.md

           <div class="card-content">
             <div class="card-text">
               <p class="project-description">I developed this simple environment where a ball falls and bounces.
 The floor position is not included in the observation space.
-Can the model learn to predict the next state of this environment?</p>
+Can the model learn to predict the next state of this environment, for example, the bouncing of the ball when it hits the ground?</p>

               <div class="project-stats" style="margin: 1rem 0; padding: 0.75rem; background: var(--bg-alt); border-radius: 6px; font-size: 0.875rem;">
                 <div style="display: flex; align-items: center; gap: 0.5rem; margin: 0.5rem 0;">